ppy/osu-wiki/news/2022/2022-10-20-skinning-contest-chromatic-alteration-results.md

 ## Winner - 霜滅 SOUMETSU

-With a grand total of **1497** votes, [霜滅 SOUMETSU](https://osu.ppy.sh/community/forums/topics/1628514) enables [thetasigma](https://osu.ppy.sh/users/6234482), a veteran runner-up from the previous iteration, to finally reach for the crown!
+With a grand total of **1497** votes, [霜滅 SOUMETSU](https://osu.ppy.sh/community/forums/topics/1628514) enables ::thetasigma::{ user-id=6234482 }, a veteran runner-up from the previous iteration, to finally reach for the crown!

 Utilising a protanopic palette, 霜滅 SOUMETSU combines the charm of a typical minimalist skin and a popular *Genshin Impact* character, Kamisato Ayaka.
 From adorable artworks to meticulously designed assets, the skin sets up a perfect example for its kind.
 To look at it from a different perspective, the artworks portraying traditional Japanese way of life embedded within the modern, minimalist textures essentially signifies the harmony between the two distinct elements.